livspaceeng/ozone/doc/adr/0002-restructuring-caching-of-tokens-unit-tests-sonar-integration-and-b3-propagation-opentelemetry.md

 * Handling semicolon delimitation in url
 * Two request take place in check API in which Hydra request can be cached to save time
 * Following SLIs to overcome SLOs
+* keto go client will be more convenient to call keto server instead of using http client

 ## Decision